 A father of 9 and an outdoor enthusiast, Dr. Spendlove also enjoys hiking, camping, swimming, bicycling, and attending sporting events with his wife and children.

-Shannon Cayer, PsyD has been working at Wasatch Behavioral Health since she was a Health Service Psychology Intern in 2018.
-Now licensed, Dr. Cayer serves as the Health Service Psychology Internship Program Assistant Training Director and does psychodiagnostic and neurocognitive evaluations with adolescents and adults in PAS.
+Shannon Cayer, PsyD., Training Director, has been working at Wasatch Behavioral Health since she was a Health Service Psychology Intern in 2018.
+Now licensed, Dr. Cayer serves as the Health Service Psychology Internship Program Assistant Training Director, and does psychodiagnostic and neurocognitive evaluations with adolescents and adults in PAS.
 Dr. Cayer loves doing psychotherapy and her clinical interests include traumatic stress, compassion fatigue and burnout, LGBTQ+ and related topics, relational distress, and self-esteem/self-image issues.
 As she was trained at an integrated medical school, Dr. Cayer prioritizes integrating all aspects of health into treatment.
 She also does psychotherapy at a private practice in Orem, UT on a part-time basis.

-Dr. Gullickson has many interests in psychological assessment services and is trained and certified to assess and diagnose Autism Spectrum Disorder through the Autism Diagnosis Observation Schedule – Second Edition (ADOS-2).
+Dr. Gullickson has many interests within psychological assessment services and is trained and certified to assess and diagnose Autism Spectrum Disorder through the Autism Diagnosis Observation Schedule – Second Edition (ADOS-2).
 While historically she has preferred to work with adults, she has grown quite comfortable assessing children over the age of 6.
 She is also particularly interested in diversity and multiculturalism as they relate to psychology.

 During the work day, you’ll find Dr. Gullickson listening to a plethora of music including 90’s boy-band/pop, country, and rock music while completing her duties.
-Dr. Gullickson has many passions outside of her work at Wasatch Behavioral Health including CrossFit, hiking, camping, painting, cooking, buying plants, Netflix binging, and dining on a local patio.
+Dr. Gullickson has many passions outside of her work at Wasatch Behavioral Health including crossfit, hiking, camping, painting, cooking, buying plants, Netflix binging, and dining on a local patio.

-Eliza Gedge, Ph.D. graduated from the University of Detroit Mercy in July 2022 with a degree in Clinical Psychology.
+Eliza Gedge, Ph.D., graduated from the University of Detroit Mercy in July 2022 with a degree in Clinical Psychology.
 She completed the Health Service Psychology Internship with Wasatch Behavioral Health in July 2022 and became a licensed psychologist in August 2022.
 She has since moved into her role as a psychologist in the Psychological Assessment Services department.
 Dr. Gedge enjoys doing psychological assessments with children and adults to assist in clarifying their diagnosis and providing treatment recommendations to best support their presenting difficulties.
 Dr. Gedge also provides individual therapy for adolescents and adults.
 Therapeutic approaches used in treatment are integrative and include Cognitive Behavioral Therapy (CBT), Insight Oriented, Solution Focused, Dialectical Behavior Therapy, and Motivational Interviewing.

 Outside of the office, Dr. Gedge enjoys cooking, baking, reading, (sometimes) hiking, and spending time with her adorable cat.